Thinking About Suicide? Here’s How to Get the Right Help

 When you’re actively considering suicide, you’re in crisis and need something more intensive than a weekly therapy session.
 When you’ve reached the point you’re planning to act, you need to immediately seek emergency care.
 If you’re not sure where to go, please call 988 or one of the other numbers listed above to connect with the care you need.

 Risk and Protective Factors

 When mental health professionals evaluate your suicide risk, they also consider what they call risk and protective factors.
-These are elements in your life that either increase or lower your risk of suicide.
+These are aspects of your life that either increase or lower your risk of suicide.

 One of the important things to understand about depression is that it isolates you and convinces you that you’re alone because you deserve to be or because there’s something wrong with you.
 This isn’t true.
-Many more people than you’d think go through periods of isolation; they just don’t tell the people that they meet on the other side how lonely it got for them.
+Many more people than you’d think go through periods of isolation; they just don’t tell people how lonely it got for them.